brimdata/zed/cmd/zar/README.md

 ---

-> A video walk-through of some what's shown below is captured in
+> A video walk-through of some of what's shown below is captured in
 > [this excerpt from a recent Zeek From Home event](https://www.youtube.com/watch?v=ldrEadAQYTM&t=46m00s).

 ---